DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 m_pDevice->CreateSBT(SBTDesc, &m_pSBT);
 ```

+After the SBT is created, we start making shader associations.
+The first shader we need to bind is the ray generation shader,
-Ray generation shader is an entry point for ray tracing pipeline.
+which is the entry point for the ray tracing pipeline, and is
-The `TraceRays()` only dispatches ray-gen shader similar to a computer shader.
+very similar to a compute shader.
 ```cpp
 m_pSBT->BindRayGenShader("Main");
 ```

+Notice that `"Main"` is the name of the general shader group that contains
+the ray generation shader that we used in our ray tracing PSO.

-Miss shader will be executed if ray doesn't intersect with any object.
+Next, we bind miss shaders.
+A miss shader is executed if a ray doesn't hit any object.
-We have different behaviour for primary and shadow rays.
+We use different behavior for primary and shadow rays and thus have two miss shaders:

 ```cpp
 m_pSBT->BindMissShader("PrimaryMiss", PRIMARY_RAY_INDEX);
 m_pSBT->BindMissShader("ShadowMiss",  SHADOW_RAY_INDEX );
 ```

-For primary ray, we specify a hit group which will be executed when ray intersects with geometry.</br>
-First argument is a TLAS object that is used to map the instance name to a precalculated location.</br>
-Second argument is an instance name for which the hit group will be bound.</br>
-The last argument is a hit group name that was defined in `TriangleHitShaders` array in pipeline initialization.
+Next, we define a set of hit shaders for different TLAS instances:

 ```cpp
 m_pSBT->BindHitGroups(m_pTLAS, "Cube Instance 1",  PRIMARY_RAY_INDEX, "CubePrimaryHit"  );